ObelusFamily/Anythink-Market-bng89/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Create your own codespace by clicking on this link https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=552004987

+choose default configurations and click on create codespace.
+It will automatically create codespace with default configurations.
+Now run docker-compose up command in the codespace terminal just got opened.